Information regarding the Attorney General’s lawsuit against the Minnesota School of Business (“MSB”) and Globe University (“Globe”)

 U.S. Department of Education

-If you believe you are a criminal-justice student who is eligible to submit a claim for restitution, have questions about the restitution process on appeal, or have any other questions about the Attorney General’s lawsuit, you can contact the Attorney General’s Office at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities).
+If you have questions about the Attorney General’s lawsuit, you can contact the Attorney General’s Office at (651) 296-3353 (Twin Cities Calling Area) or (800) 657-3787 (Outside the Twin Cities).
 If you believe you are potentially eligible for restitution and your contact information has recently changed, please contact the Attorney General’s Office immediately.